UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 ### Create a container image using the `.def` file using these instructions: https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc.html

-If you have previously used `conda` to run bioinformatics software, the process used to involve creating a conda environment in your `/home/username` folder, then packing the conda environment into a tar.gz file, and writing in the tar.gz file inside of the executable script (.sh) when runnign a job on CHTC.
+If you have previously used `conda` to install bioinformatics software, the process usually involves creating an 'environment' in your `/home/username` folder, then packing the conda environment into a tar.gz file, and writing in the tar.gz file inside of the executable script (.sh) when running a job on CHTC.

 The website anaconda.org is where we can search for software to install. `Bioconda` (https://anaconda.org/bioconda/repo) is the name of a conda channel that contains many bioinformatics software, ready to install (over 10,000 of them to be exact!).
 On CHTC, we need to use Containers, such as Docker, Apptainer/Singularity images to install and run any software.